SpacingBat3/WebCord/docs/Readme.md

 ## Wiki pages

-Because **Github Wiki Pages** of this project **are maintained by the community**, they should be considered as a potentially malicious or misleading source of the information.
+Because **GitHub Wiki Pages** of this project **are meant to be maintained by** **the community**, they should be considered as a potentially malicious or misleading source of the information.
 It is recommended to read the official documentation first before you will proceed reading the community-maintained Wiki pages.

 ## License
-This project is redistributed under the **[MIT License][license]**:
+This project is redistributed under the terms of **[MIT License][license]**:

 	Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal